Götz von Berlichingen: Legacy

 Berlichingen left an autobiography in manuscript form (Rossacher Handschrift).
 The text was published in 1731 as Lebens-Beschreibung des Herrn Gözens von Berlichingen ("Biography of Sir Götz von Berlichingen"), and republished in 1843 as Ritterliche Thaten Götz von Berlichingen's mit der eisernen Hand ("Knightly Deeds of Götz von Berlichingen with the Iron Hand") (ed.
 M. A. Gessert).
 A scholarly edition of the manuscript text was published in 1981 by Helgard Ulmschneider as Mein Fehd und Handlungen ("My Feuds and Actions").

 When invited to surrender by the Swabian League, Götz reportedly said of the Swabian general: "He can lick my ass!"
 This anecdote helped popularise the phrase, which came to be called the Swabian salute in his honour.

 Johann Wolfgang von Goethe in 1773 published the play Götz von Berlichingen based on the 1731 edition of the autobiography.
 The play, which catapulted Berlichingen as a prominent figure of German nationalism, depicted him as an upright man facing new and smothering political changes in the feudal German society.
-Other plays about Götz's life were also written by Jean-Paul Sartre and John Arden.
+Other plays about Götz's life are The Devil and the Good Lord by Jean-Paul Sartre and Ironhand by John Arden.
 English composer Havergal Brian was inspired by Goethe's play when composing his Symphony No. 2 in E minor, initially creating an almost programmatic depiction of the character as portrayed in the play.
 The French composer Paul Dukas also wrote a Götz von Berlichingen concert overture for orchestra in 1883 while a student at the Conservatoire de Paris.

-In addition, though technically unofficial, Hitler did propose naming one of the 2 H-class battleships after Götz von Berlichingen, prior to their cancellation.
+In addition, though technically unofficial, Hitler did propose naming one of the H-class battleships after Götz von Berlichingen, prior to their cancellation.
 The Panzer-Grenadier-Division "Götz von Berlichingen", later designated the 17th SS Panzergrenadier Division "Götz von Berlichingen" was named after him.